yangshun/tech-interview-handbook/interviewers/basics.md

 - **Tools** - Using a text editor such as Sublime or Atom will give the interviewee syntax highlighting but doesn't show compiler errors which can be a help.
 - **Nitpicking** - Sometimes psuedocode is okay.
 If testing in C# do you really need the interviewee to write `Console.WriteLine()` or is `Print()` good enough?
--**Keep Dialog Open** - Don't leave the interviewee alone or sit quietly by as they attempt to coe.
+-**Keep Dialog Open** - Don't leave the interviewee alone or sit quietly by as they attempt to code.
 Give some subtle hints like "I see you're doing ____, can you think of any other ways to accomplish this?"
 It's unlikely that the interviewee will be working in a silo should they get the job, is there any reason they should be during the interview?